General Questions

 What is the Dan David Prize?

-The Dan David Prize is an international prize that awards $3 million each year to early and midcareer scholars and practitioners who study the human past.
-Up to nine annual prizes of $300,000 each are given to people who have produced, and will continue to produce, outstanding work in this field.
-In addition, the Prize funds an international postdoctoral fellowship program at Tel Aviv University.
+The Dan David Prize is an international prize that awards up to nine annual prizes of $300,000 each to early and midcareer scholars and practitioners who study the human past.
+The Prize is awarded to people who have done outstanding work in this field, and will likely continue to do so.

-The Dan David Prize is the flagship project of the Dan David Foundation, an independent charitable organization based in Liechtenstein.
-The foundation was endowed in 2000 by the late Dan David, an entrepreneur in the field of automated photography with a keen interest in history and archaeology.
-The foundation supports research, higher education and breakthrough achievements in the humanities and sciences.
-The Prize is headquartered at Tel Aviv University.
+The Dan David Prize is the flagship project of the Dan David Foundation, an independent charitable organization established and based in Liechtenstein.
+The Foundation was endowed in 2000 by the late Dan David, an entrepreneur in the field of automated photography with a keen interest in history and archaeology.
+The Foundation supports research, higher education and breakthrough achievements in the humanities and sciences.

 Who selects the winners?